MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/Microsoft.ReFsDedup.Commands/Stop-ReFSDedupJob.md

 ## DESCRIPTION

-The `Stop-ReFSDedupJob` cmdlet stops a running deduplication job on a specified ReFS volume.
-This cmdlet is used to stop a deduplication job that is currently running.
+The `Stop-ReFSDedupJob` cmdlet stops a running deduplication job on a specified ReFS volume that is currently running.

 ## EXAMPLES